gyhn2/worldclock/README.md

 # worldclock

-A responsive world clock web application built with React + Express + MongoDB + D3, consuming geodata and weather APIs to display analog and digital clocks for over 10000 cities
+A responsive world clock web application built with React + Express + MongoDB + D3.
+Consuming geodata and weather APIs to display analog and digital clocks for over 10000 cities

 ## Installation
 1. Set your MongoDB connection string as environment variable for the backend server.